-This apple pie is a real autumn delight.
-There are like tons of apples all around Croatia during the October and even into November; you can find great fresh apples about.
-Therefore a Croatian apple pie has to be one of the most common autumn desserts in the central and eastern parts of Croatia.
+This apple pie is an absolute autumn delight.
+There are tons of apples all around Croatia during October, and even into November, you can find great fresh apples.
+Therefore, a Croatian apple pie has to be one of the most common autumn desserts in Croatia’s central and eastern parts.

-I remember how my grandma used to make this pie on an almost weekly basis because for her it was one of the easiest, fastest and the cheapest desserts to make.
+I remember how my grandma used to make this pie on an almost weekly basis because, for her, it was one of the easiest, fastest, and cheapest desserts to make.

-Almost every house in the Croatian countryside has few apple trees (or know someone who does and has extra to share!), and those apples have the most fabulous taste, they don’t get any kind of chemical treatment, which means the apples from these trees do not have pretty-perfect looking skins, like all those picture-perfect apples you’ll find your local supermarket.
+Almost every house in the Croatian countryside has a few apple trees (or know someone who does and has extra to share!).
+Those apples have the most fabulous taste; they don’t get any kind of chemical treatment, which means the apples from these trees do not have pretty-perfect-looking skins, like all those picture-perfect apples you’ll find in your local supermarket.

 - Pinch of cinnamon

-- Wash the apples and shred them using the grater.
+- Wash the apples and grate them.
 Cover them with few spoons of sugar

-- Squeeze out the excess water of the apples.
-This is important, as squeezing out the apples is needed just so that the bottom dough layer doesn’t get soggy.
+- Squeeze out the excess water from the apples.
+This is important, as squeezing out the apples is needed just so that the bottom dough layer doesn’t get soggy

-- Cover the dough with shredded (and squeezed) apples and level it a little bit, so it’s even around the entire tray
+- Cover the dough with all of the shredded (and squeezed) apples.
+Level out the apples so they cover the entire tray

-- Now use the second rolled out piece of dough, and cover over the apples
+- Roll out the second piece of dough the same as the first, and place over the apples

-- Use a fork and poke some holes into the dough – this creates a space for air so that the dough doesn’t break
+- Use a fork and poke some holes into the top layer of dough – this creates a space for air so that the dough doesn’t break

-- Let it cool for 20-30 minutes and cover it with some powdered sugar.
+- Let it cool for 20-30 minutes and dust with powdered sugar